Free Market Medical Association

 About Your AZ Chapter Leaders

 Dr. Kendrick is an advocate for improving the healthcare system to help patients get better healthcare.
 He attended BYU and then Touro University Nevada for medical school.
 He was the Chief Resident at Abrazo Central Family Medicine Residency.
 After working as an ER physician and hospitalist, he founded Ark Family Health, the first Direct Primary Care practice in the Phoenix Metro area.
 Ark Family Health provides full-service primary care as an employee benefit and saves companies thousands while helping their employees live their happiest and healthiest lives possible.

 Dr. Kendrick is passionate about the mission of the Free Market Medical Association because of a passion for improving health while cutting out the waste of the system with transparent direct contracting with employers.

 Tim Spooner, PT, FAFS

-Tim is also the founder of Spooner MSD Solutions, a direct employer solution to reducing costs in the musculoskeletal space.
+Tim is also the founder of Proactive MSD, a direct employer solution to reducing costs in the musculoskeletal space.
 Tim believes that disrupting the current healthcare model is the only way to lower employer costs and improve employees’ vitality.
 He knows that physical therapists greatly impact our society’s health and are underutilized as movement specialists by the community and system.
 His work with the Free Market Medical System stems from his dedication to drive price transparency and cut unnecessary waste from the healthcare system.